build-on-aws/content/posts/topics_and_queues_workflow_with_sdks/index.md

 If you chose a FIFO topic, the application automatically adds a “.fifo” suffix, which is required for FIFO topics.

-### Create two SQS queues
+#### Create two SQS queues

-Now, configure two SQS queues to subscribe to your topic.
-Separate queues for each subscriber can be helpful.
-For instance, you can customize how messages are consumed and how messages are filtered.
+For this example, 2 queues are created to allow you to compare messages in the 2 queues.
+You can see that only the appropriate messages are sent to a filtered queue.
+All messages will be delivered to the non-filtered queue.
+For non-FIFO queues, the results will be the same for both queues.

 ```
 Enter a name for an SQS queue.